brean/typescript-react-starter/README.md

 ### Material Design Wrapper for frontend UI

-This branch uses the material Design UI, take a look at other branches if you like to use another ui frontend.
+This branch uses the [React Material Wrapper Components](http://rmwc.io), take a look at other branches if you like to use another ui frontend.

 ## Available Scripts